 - Weather damages

 What happens if my friend or someone else drives my car and gets into an accident?
+Does car insurance still follow the car or driver?

 It is common for us to lend our cars to our close friends or family.
 It may be because of the long drive and you let them take over.
 Whatever the reason, sharing and letting someone else drive your vehicle isn’t unusual.
 The problem now is if they get into an accident while using your car.
 Whose insurance will pay for whom?